 - Official transcripts of all college and seminary study, which have been translated into English.
-The Office of Enrollment will submit your transcripts to an outside agency for evaluation to determine academic equivalencies.
-You are responsible for the cost of the evaluation.
+The Office of Enrollment must receive your transcripts via an outside credential evaluation agency to determine academic equivalencies.
+You are responsible for providing original transcripts to the evaluation agency as well as the cost of the evaluation.

-These two tests are administered in most countries, but you must register for them well in advance and pay the fees required to take the tests.
-To send test scores to MTS, use the institution's code number (2418) when you register for the tests.
-The website for information and testing dates is www.TOEFL.org.
+- These tests are administered in most countries, but you must register for them well in advance and pay the fees required to take the tests.

 Please know that remedial courses to develop English language competency will not be credited toward seminary development.
 Students who, in the judgment of the faculty, are found to be inadequately prepared in the English language after being admitted to MTS may be required to withdraw from further academic work.